The Herald-News

-An officer responding to a disturbance at Riverwalk Homes in Joliet was almost struck by a pair of scissors and while other officers recovered a handgun in a separate incident, police said.
+An officer responding to a disturbance at Riverwalk Homes in Joliet was almost struck by a pair of scissors while other officers recovered a handgun in a separate incident, police said.

 At 9:28 p.m.
-Wednesday, officers responded to the Joliet apartment complex for a disturbance and saw numerous people in the parking lot, Joliet Police Sgt.
+Wednesday, officers responded to the Joliet apartment complex for a disturbance and saw numerous people in the parking lot, Joliet police Sgt.
 Dwayne English said.

 Officers recovered the handgun and arrested White on a charge of aggravated unlawful possession of a weapon, English said.